 The Genesis, unveiled at the GT World Finals back in December 2023, is a bit of a beast.
 It sports a turbocharged 3.3-liter Lambda II V6, similar to the one in the Kia Stinger but wound up to an eye-popping 869hp.
 That’s accompanied by a battery pack and motor good for another 200hp on top, so you’ll be hitting quite some speed down Monza’s straights, and you’ll need to adjust your braking distances accordingly on the Sports Soft tire.

 As the time trial has only just gone live in a brand new car, the current record — although set by a usual suspect — could well drop some distance before the two weeks are up.
 It sits at a 1:36.8 right now, with a Gold time of 1:39.7, but we’d expect low 36s by the end of the event; figure on a 1:38.8 to be safely taking two million credits.

 Last week’s Honda Civic Lap Time Challenge at the Lago Maggiore East Reverse layout is still available for the next seven days too.
 The current world record there has fallen into the high 1:26s as expected, with 1:29.494 the current Gold marker.
 We’d suggest a 1:29.3 would be safe… ish.

 In order to access the Online Time Trials, you’ll need to unlock Sport Mode, by completing Menu Book 9 (“Championship: Tokyo Highway Parade”) in the GT Cafe single player hub.
 PlayStation Plus is not required, as they are not multiplayer events.

 The events update every Thursday, with each individual challenge remaining available for two weeks and the oldest of the two events being replaced each week.
-That being the case, the next new Time Trial should arrive at 0700 UTC on Thursday January 25.
+You can look forward to the next new Time Trial arriving at 0700 UTC on Thursday February 1.